 Most versatile Olympic weight bench for the money

-The mid-range model: it will cost you $229, but you get a much higher weight capacity at 400 pounds weights + 300 pound user weight (total 700 pounds).
+This is a solid mid-range model - it'll cost you a little more but you get a much higher weight capacity at 400 pounds weights + 300 pound user weight (total 700 pounds).
 It’s also versatile; the bench can be used in flat, decline, or incline position, and it comes with leg lift, lat tower, and preacher curl attachments.

 Additionally, there is a built-in squat rack in the rear, and your purchase includes three Olympic weight plate adapters and spring clips.
 Despite being a lower cost than the Ironman, this bench is also constructed with a heavy-duty three-inch steel frame to ensure stability and longevity.

 The dimensions are as follows: 88W x 83H x 60D inches, and it includes a one-year frame warranty.
 This bench set is slightly more difficult to assemble, but you can purchase the assembly for an additional fee.